More information back here.Watch out for spoilers.

 To Be Lawful or Good: Has to choose between culling one of his triplets according to crow law, or letting her live, but being cast out from his flock forever.

 Voluntary Shapeshifting: Apparently, any crow can turn into a human if they want in the Tortall universe.
-It take him a few days to get used to the shape.
+He can change back and forth at need, with some Power Incontinence if he's upset, as we see in "Nawat."

 Duke Mequen's oldest child with his first wife, Sarugani Temaida, who was part of the raka royal line, making her "twice royal."
 Beautiful, charming, and passionate in her beliefs, Sarai's birthright is the focus of the raka conspiracy to retake the Isles.